KnightSecX/Clean-whatsapp-chat/README.md

 # Clean-whatsapp-chat
-Because it purifies chat like holy water! 💦 Slaying all unnecessary demons! 👻
+Because it purifies Exported chats like holy water! 💦 Slaying all unnecessary demons! 👻

 🚀 Clean WhatsApp Chat – Remove Clutter Like a Pro!